 For nasal washing, use a neti pot or bulb syringe with a quarter teaspoon salt in 1 cup of warm water.
 Tip head to one side over sink or basin and gently introduce solution to higher nostril.
 Allow solution to drain from the other nostril.
 Repeat procedure by then tipping head to opposite side.

 Note: Although many use warm tap water in their neti pots, distilled, sterile, or previously boiled water is recommended for purity and safety.
-Be sure to clean and dry the neti pot after each use to prevent the introduction of harmful bacteria into the nasal passages and sinuses.
+Be sure to clean and dry the neti pot after each use

 It can help to relieve stuffiness and congestion.
 Boil a pot of water on the stove and then slowly breathe in the steam.
 Be careful as steam can cause burns.
 If the steam makes your nasal passages burn, pull your head back slightly and breathe in more slowly.